Rompei/exslack/README.md

   -c  Execute commands concrrentry.
   -cpu uint
       How many CPUs to execution. (default 1)
   -log string
       If you need output of commands, please set this flag or set from config file.
+  -log string
+      If you need output of commands, please set this flag or set from config file.
 ```